 You should familiarise yourself with local and religious customs and take care not to offend.

-The Sabbath (from sunset Friday until sunset Saturday) is closely observed in Orthodox Jewish areas in Israel.
+The Shabat or Sabbath (from sunset Friday until sunset Saturday) is closely observed in Orthodox Jewish areas in Israel.
 During this time of rest, driving and using electricity is restricted.
 In Orthodox neighbourhoods, driving of cars or use of mobile phones and digital cameras on the Sabbath is likely to cause offence.
 Public access to these neighbourhoods is usually restricted on the Sabbath and you should not attempt to drive into them.

 Public displays of affection are frowned on at religious sites in Israel.
 You should also take care to observe appropriate standards of behaviour if you are visiting Orthodox Jewish neighbourhoods.
 In the Gaza Strip and the West Bank, public displays of affection may cause offence.

 There are conservative standards of dress and behaviour at holy sites in Jerusalem and in the Gaza Strip and the West Bank.